Address: Hucknall Market, High St, Hucknall, Nottinghamshire, NG15 7AX

 Hucknall market currently offers a variety of products and services every week including:

-Fresh Grimsby Fish, Fresh fruit and vegetables, Fresh flowers, Eggs, Sweets, Bread, Pastries and Cakes, Ladies and Childrens fashion clothing, Underwear, Socks and Tights, Perfumes and Cosmetics, Housewares, Puzzle books, Curtains and Bedding, Haberdashery, Seasonal Garden Plants, Double Glazing and Conservatories, Sports Accessories, Toys, Homemade Fudge, A choice of street food including Hot Jacket Potatoes, Hot Dogs, Burgers and Pork and Stuffing Rolls.
+Fresh Grimsby Fish, Fresh fruit and vegetables, Fresh flowers, Eggs, Sweets, Bread, Pastries and Cakes, Ladies and Childrens fashion clothing, Underwear, Socks and Tights, Perfumes and Cosmetics, Housewares, Puzzle books, Curtains and Bedding, Haberdashery, Seasonal Garden Plants, Double Glazing and Conservatories, Pocket Money Toys, A choice of street food including Hot Jacket Potatoes, Hot Dogs, Burgers and Pork and Stuffing Rolls.

 Car Parking and Public Transport